-In this post I wanted to look at The Blue Business℠ Plus Credit Card from American Express, which was just introduced a few months ago, in May.
+In this post I wanted to look at The Blue Business℠ Plus Credit Card from American Express, which was introduced in mid-2017, and quickly became one of my favorite cards..

 Blue Business Plus Card annual fee

-The card has no annual fee.
+The card has no annual fee (Rates & Fees).
 You can also add authorized users to the card at no extra cost.
 You can’t beat the combination of a card having no annual fee and also being incredibly rewarding for spend.

 Blue Business Plus Card return on spend